 Angela Powell-Smith, Ed.D., LPC, NCC, CCCJS, CPCS earned her doctorate in Counselor Education and Supervision from Argosy University.
 For the past three decades, she has worked in various criminal justice and substance abuse treatment settings as a clinical supervisor and licensed counselor.
 She travels statewide conducting training workshops and providing technical assistance to treatment providers in evidence-based treatment for offenders.
 She is a Certified QPR Suicide Prevention Gatekeeper Instructor.
 Currently, she is in private practice (Making Your Heart Lighter, LLC) and Chaplain for the Atlanta Dream Team (WNBA).
 She is a military spouse of 32 years, three sons with two son presently serving in the armed forces (Army & Air Force).
 She enjoys singing, playing table tennis and roller skating.
 Angela is running as incumbent PUBLIC RELATIONS CHAIR

 Lisa King Smith, EdS, LPC is a counselor in private practice in Carrollton, GA & at Dallas Family Counseling Center in Dallas, GA.
 She is the immediate Past-President of the University of West GA SAO.
-Lisa is running as an incumbent for WESTERN DISTRICT REP.
+Lisa is running as PRESIDENT - ELECT.

 Consuela (Connie) Wilds-Glover, LAPC is a transitioning Army Veteran, serving more than ten years active duty as a Military Intelligence Officer, and continues to serve as an Army Reservist.
 Connie is currently a doctoral student at Walden University, Counseling Education and Supervision.
 In her district they are currently “bridging the gap” through upcoming symposiums that will effect change within our community, 1) Law Enforcement Symposium, 2) Re-activating Augusta University Master’s Level Students, and 3) Mental Health Laws that affect Counselors.
-She is running as an incumbent for the Western District Rep.
+She is running for PROFESSIONAL DEVELOPMENT.